Ebenezer Vickery: Religion and philanthropy

 A staunch Methodist, Vickery made lavish donations to the Church.
 In 1901–02 he spent £10,000 on tent missions throughout New South Wales.
 He bought the Lyceum Theatre in Pitt Street in 1905, spent £27,000 on alterations and gave it to the Church: it was opened in September 1908 as 'The Vickery Mission Settlement'.
 A founder and honorary treasurer of the Sydney Young Men's Christian Association (YMCA), he also gave money and help to the Young Women's Christian Association (YWCA) and was a benefactor to Sydney public charitable institutions.
 Self made and self-contained, Vickery cared little about society or culture: his business, his family, his Church and his philanthropic work were his absorbing interests.

 Later life

 In 1905 at Camden Park, Menangle, Vickery married Deborah Ellis.
 They visited the United States of America and England for him to study modern evangelistic methods.
 He survived the great 1906 San Francisco earthquake in California, but died after an operation at Leeds, England, on 20 August 1906.
 He was buried in Waverley Cemetery, Sydney, not far from his fine residence, Edina, now part of the War Memorial Hospital in Birrell Street, Waverley.
+The residence was sold by his wife to the Church and opened as a hospital in February 1921.
 His estate was sworn for probate at £483,354, of which £11,000 was willed mainly to Methodist charities.